Meteor-Community-Packages/meteor-partitioner/README.md

 - Attempting any operations on a partitioned collection for which a user has not been assigned to a group will result in an error.

 This is accomplished using selector rewriting based on the current `userId` both on the client and in server methods, and Meteor's environment variables.
 For more details see the source.

+## Common (Client/Server) API

+#### `Partitioner.partitionCollection(Meteor.Collection, options)`

+Adds hooks to a particular collection so that it supports partition operations.
+This should be declared immediately after `new Meteor.Collection` on both the server and the client.

+**NOTE**: Any documents in the collection that were not created from a group will not be visible to any groups in the partition.
+You should think of creating a partitioned collection as an atomic operation consisting of declaring the collection and calling `partitionCollection`; we will consider rolling this into a single API call in the future.

+#### `Partitioner.group()`

+On the server and client, gets the group of the current user.
+Returns `undefined` if the user is not logged in or not part of a group.
+A reactive variable.

 ## Server API